dotnet/docs/includes/core-changes/aspnetcore/3.0/empty-kestrel-assembly-removed.md

 #### Reason for change

 In ASP.NET Core 2.1, the contents of `Microsoft.AspNetCore.Server.Kestrel.Https` were moved to `Microsoft.AspNetCore.Server.Kestrel.Core`.
-This was done in a non-breaking way using `[TypeForwardedTo]` attributes.
+This change was done in a non-breaking way using `[TypeForwardedTo]` attributes.

 #### Recommended action